Chezvivian/WHER/README.md

 # Discussions and comments are welcome!

-If you are also interested in post-editing behaviors and the calculation of WHER, please feel free to contact me (vivian_huang@ruc.edu.cn) for details.
+If you are also interested in post-editing behaviors and the calculation of WHER, please feel free to contact me (vivian_huang@ruc.edu.cn) for a chat.